rgauss/webobjects-chef-repo/cookbooks/webobjects/README.md

 Notes
 =====

+* The webobjects service seems to terminate at the end of a knife ec2 bootstrapping process for some reason so you'll have to ssh to the instance and run `sudo service webobjects start` to get it running again.
 * At the time of this writing there seems to be an issue getting chef-client running on CentOS 5.x images unrelated to this cookbook.
-* This cookbook was adapted from the work done at [ObjectStyle Wiki](http://wiki.objectstyle.org/confluence/display/WO/Platforms)
+* This cookbook was adapted from the work done at [ObjectStyle Wiki](http://wiki.objectstyle.org/confluence/display/WO/Platforms).

 License and Authors